census-instrumentation/opencensus-website/content/quickstart/nodejs/metrics.md

 }
 {{</highlight>}}

 Then, let's create our text file that we'll feed the REPL.
-LEt's call it `test.txt`:
+Let's call it `test.txt`:

 ```bash
 touch test.txt